hans-robot/elfin_robot/docs/Fix_ESI_english.md

 Fix ESI (EtherCAT Slave Infomation)
 ====

-If you got an error info as follows, you may need to fix ESI on the robot.
+If you got an error info as follows, you may need to fix ESI on the robot or just try another launch file(elfin_ros_control.launch/elfin_ros_control_v2.launch).
 ```
 ERROR: slave_no(1) : channel(352) is larger than Input bits (256)
 ```